Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Skakavac Waterfall is 40 minutes from Sarajevo by car and 3 hours by foot.

-Best way to get to Skakavac Waterfall from Sarajevo?
+What is the best way to get to Skakavac Waterfall from Sarajevo?

 The fastest way to reach the waterfall is by car, but you can also hike.

-Bjelašnica Or Igman
+4. See The Famous Bjelašnica Or Igman

-Bjelašnica and Igman are two mountains that are very close to one another and just about 30 minutes outside the city of Sarajevo.
-They’re great for escaping the city crowds and very popular with the locals in the summer months when the scorching heat becomes unbearable in the city.
+They’re great for escaping the city crowds and very popular with the locals in the summer months when the scorching heat becomes unbearable.
 But they’re even more popular in the winter when locals and foreigners rush to the ski trails.

 Of these two, Bjelašnica is the better option for experienced skiers, while Igman is more suitable for beginners.
 But honestly, you’re best off heading to Jahorina if you’re interested in skiing.
 Head to Bjelašnica if you want to sit down in a cozy cafe and enjoy a cup of coffee while admiring scenic mountain views.